Frequently Asked Questions from Faculty

 effort exceeds returns poor reading/listening comprehension poor written expression extreme distractibility/frustration severe math errors severe test anxiety good class participation; poor test performance and vice versa

 The student may be entitled to accommodations if he/she can document this situation as a disability.
-Referrals can be made to the Office of Educational Accessibility 1525 Webb Center, 683-4655.
+Referrals can be made to the Office of Educational Accessibility 1021 Student Success Center, 757-683-4655.

 What is the process used for test proctoring at the Office of Educational Accessibility?